EFFECTIVE INSTRUCTION STARTS WITH ASSESSMENT

 When we start by analyzing what students know and can do, we can target instruction to their needs.

-It doesn’t take a sophisticated test to tell which of our students are reading below grade level; we can usually figure that out pretty easily and quickly.
-What we need to know is why these students are not reading at grade level, at what level they are reading, and, most important what they need in order to progress from where they are to where we want them to be.
+It doesn’t take a fancy test to tell which of our students are reading below grade level; we can usually figure that out pretty quickly.
+What we need to know is why these students are not reading at grade level, at what level they are reading, and, most importantly, what instructional supports they need in order to progress from where they are to where we want them to be.
 That’s why assessment is so important; it enables us to gather information about our students’ strengths and needs as readers in order to plan instruction that is best for them.

 ORAL READING RECORDS